-I was debating on whether or not to publish today’s post, but after some thought, I realized it might help some of you guys avoid the tragedy that happen to me Monday.
-To make a long story short I lost all my fly fishing equipment along with all my warm water flies and accessories, including a tackle box of ultra light lures as a result of a burglary.
-The thieves simply walked into my garage and helped themselves to four fly fishing combos and a couple of tackle boxes which were located in the storage compartments of my boat.
+I was debating on whether or not to publish today’s post, but after some thought, I realized it might help some of you guys avoid the tragedy that happened to me Monday.
+To make a long story short I lost all my fly fishing equipment along with all my warm water flies and accessories, including a tackle box of ultralight lures as a result of a burglary.
+The thieves simply walked into my garage and helped themselves to four fly fishing combos and a couple of tackle boxes that were located in the storage compartments of my boat.
 The boat is parked in the garage stall next to my wife’s car.
 This happened in broad daylight sometime after lunch, I was at home all day.
 I was either in my basement or on the phone when it happened.
 My wife was in and out all day and left the garage door open at times, which gave the thieves an opportunity.
 We live in what I would say is a very safe neighborhood and never have any burglaries at all here, but there is always a first.
-The police and I surmised that the thieves knew the fly rods and fishing equipment were there and probably had been watching the house for a chance to steal the equipment.
+The police and I surmised that the thieves knew the fly rods and fishing equipment was there and probably had been watching the house for a chance to steal the equipment.
 One can always go back and say I could have done this or that and things would have been different, but I can’t dwell on what I should have done, but simply use this as a lesson in what to do to keep it from happening again starting with;

-Never leave anything of value in your garage that can be seen by anyone period!!
+- Never leave anything of value in your garage that can be seen by anyone period!!

-If possible leave your security system on during the day if you are away from your house even for 15 minutes.
+- If possible leave your security system on during the day if you are away from your house even for 15 minutes.
 We have an ADT system with a camera, and it was not on for those brief periods during Monday—costly mistake!!!

-Purchase insurance for your fishing equipment.
+- Purchase insurance for your fishing equipment.
 I have insurance on my boat but no insurance on all fishing tackle.
 Lesson learned; I purchased insurance on Tuesday.

-Take photos of all your fishing equipment, including tackle, so you will have proof of what you own.
+- Take photos of all your fishing equipment, including tackle, so you will have proof of what you own.

-And last, always be aware of suspicious vehicles or individuals in your neighborhood
+- And last, always be aware of suspicious vehicles or individuals in your neighborhood

-I lost everything to the point I can’t fish anymore until I purchase reels, rods, flies, and fly fishing accessories.
+- I lost everything to the point I can’t fish anymore until I purchase reels, rods, flies, and fly fishing accessories.
 I will have to replace all my crappie fishing lures as well.
 The sad part for me is I can’t actually replace some of my reels because Gloomis doesn't manufacture the free spool Venture reels anymore.
-I am not an extremely high dollar fly fisherman, neither am I a low end fisherman, but I fish with quality equipment and some is irreplaceable.
+I am not an extremely high dollar fly fisherman, neither am I a low-end fisherman, but I fish with quality equipment and some are irreplaceable.
 I hope by publishing this report today I have helped some of you guys avoid the tragedy that happened to me on Monday.